Work Visa

 Tax System: Rates, Deductions and Filing Deadlines in Spain

 Spain's tax system is progressive, with income tax rates ranging from 19% to 47% based on income brackets.
 Deductions are available for mortgage interest, charitable donations, and family circumstances.
-Employees contribute 6.
-35% of their salary to social security, while employers contribute 29.
+Employees contribute 6.35% of their salary to social security, while employers contribute 29.9% of gross salary to social security.
 The annual tax return must be filed by June 30th each year.

 In Madrid, regional tax deductions are available for large families.
 Catalonia offers additional deductions for renting a primary residence.
 New tax credits for digital nomads working remotely from Spain have been introduced in 2026.